Biography

 A number of talks and programmes about Hooke and his work are freely available online.
 As in his own day, Gresham College still offers free public lectures:

-Other presentations include:
+Online presentations elsewhere include:

 Publications